Ep 107 Atlantic Crossing Pt2: Here Comes the Wind

 We invite you to watch their captivating videos and actively engage with their content, including their social media links above.
 Liking, commenting, and sharing their work goes a long way in fueling their creative fire.

-We're also inviting you to explore any sponsorships and partnerships highlighted in the video descriptions above or directly in the YouTube.
+We're also inviting you to explore any sponsorships and partnerships highlighted in the video description of "Ep 107 Atlantic Crossing Pt2: Here Comes the Wind", or directly on YouTube.
 By considering their offerings or purchasing services and items, you not only support Sailing Talisman but also the brands and collaborators they're associated with.

 Thank you for being a part of our community and supporting the creators we cherish.
 Your time and support truly matter!